Ultimaker/Cura-squish-tests/README.md

 ### Scripts

-In order for Squish to find the correct scripts, add the following to each testcase (test.py)
+In order for Squish to find the correct scripts, add the following to each new testcase (test.py)

 `source(findFile("scripts", "init.py"))`